 What to Do When You Spot Animal Abuse

-ASPCA's Top Ten Ways to Prevent Animal Cruelty
+Ways to Fight Animal Cruelty

 - Offer to buy the chained dog from the owner.
 Just say something like, "I saw your dog and have always wanted a red chow.
 Would you sell him to me for $50?"
 You can then place the dog into a good home.
 Although some chained dogs are aggressive and difficult to approach, many are very friendly and adoptable.
 Don't offer to buy the dog if you think that the owner will just go right back out and get another dog.